michaelcopeland/rancher-percona57-template/templates/pxe57/0/README.md

-# Percona XtraDB Cluster
+# Percona XtraDB Cluster (MySQL 5.7)

 ### Info:

-This template creates a Percona XtraDB Cluster on top of Rancher.
+This template creates a Percona XtraDB 5.7 Cluster on top of Rancher.

 When deployed from the catalog, a three node cluster is created with a database, root password, database user and password.
 The cluster is set up for replication between all of the nodes.
 Health check monitors port 8000 for clustercheck status updates.